gnmmarechal/corbenik-updater-re/README.md

 version, I didn't include the migration function in this updater.
 I will release an auto-migration tool separate of this, though, to save you the work while keeping this tool free from unnecessary code.

+This app supports BGMs.
+One of the releases includes a BGM (and you can set a custom BGM by placing it at /corbenik-updater-re/resources/bgm.wav on both releases), to listen to it you need a DSP dump (you can use the DSP dumper by Rinnegatamante found at http://rinnegataman.it).
+You also need to change the setting for the BGM to play.
+You can do this by either creating a new file at /corbenik-updater-re/settings/usebgm or by hitting both L and Y on the main menu and exiting/entering the app to apply the settings.

+##Usage:

+1 - Launch the updater.
+2 - Select whether you want
 ##Special Thanks:

 *@Rinnegatamante - for Lua Player Plus 3DS and help with Lua programming